SimonScholz/simonscholz.github.io/content/tutorials/git.md

 git config --global user.email opensource.simon@gmail.com

-git config --global branch.autosetuprebase always
+git config --global branch.autosetuprebase always git config --global pull.rebase true git config --global rebase.autoStash true

 git config --global gpg.program gpg git config --global commit.gpgsign true
 ```

+Besides configuring name and email setting up rebase and autoStash is really helpful, since this will stash uncommitted changes when pulling from the remote and then pop the changes once your local commits have been rebased onto the changes from the remote repository.
+The GPG configs will verify that your commits are really created by you.

 In case you want to make use of SSH for cloning a SSH key needs to be created: